yuokada/hackmdio-java/README.md

 The `index` command synchronizes your HackMD notes to a local Couchbase Lite database, enabling offline search:

 - **Smart Sync**: Only downloads new or updated notes based on timestamps
+- **Rate-Limit Handling**: Automatic retry with exponential backoff on 429 responses
 - **Progress Tracking**: Shows real-time progress during indexing
 - **Summary Report**: Displays statistics about new, updated, and skipped notes